MHickey2/Wannabe-Healthy/TESTING.md

 - The profile image and bio of the blog author displays correctly in the post_detail page.  :heavy_check_mark:
 - In the home page, within each blog(that user has submitted) the edit button when used will open up the edit_post Form, when this form is submitted, any changes are updated within the blog post, and the user is redirected to the home page.  :heavy_check_mark:
 - In the home page, within each blog(that user has submitted) the delete button when used will open up the delete_post Form, the title of the post is displayed and the user is asked whether they are sure they want to delete the post,if this is confirmed the blog post will be deleted and the user will be redirected to the home page.   :heavy_check_mark:
+- In the home page the user can enter a search category or word and the results will be displayed.   :heavy_check_mark:
+- If there are no results, the user is given a message that there are no results to display.   :heavy_check_mark:
+- The user can use the back button to be redirected to the home page.    :heavy_check_mark:
 - The about page displays correctly.  :heavy_check_mark:
+- The recipes page displays the collection of recipes (6 recipes per page) and pagination is working to display those in excess of that number.  :heavy_check_mark:
 - The add recipe button displays correctly for the logged in user.  :heavy_check_mark:
-- The recipes page displays the collection of recipes (6 recipes per page) and pagination is working to display those in excess of that number.  :heavy_check_mark:
 - The logged in user can see the edit and delete buttons for any recipe they have submitted.  :heavy_check_mark:
-- The 'see details' button directs the user to the recipe-detail page for each recipe.  :heavy_check_mark:
+- The 'see details' button within each recipe will direct the user to the recipe-detail page for each recipe.  :heavy_check_mark:
 - The recipe_detail page displays correctly.  :heavy_check_mark:
 - When the logged in user click the like button, they receive a message that they have liked a recipe, if they press again, they receive a message that they have unliked the recipe.  :heavy_check_mark:
 - The comment form displays for a logged in user, and if they submit a comment, they receive a message that their comment is awaiting approval of the admin.
 When this is approved it is displayed within the comment section.  :heavy_check_mark: